 Having disconnected the old NM-B 14/2 cable from the circuit breaker panel, I stood a ladder on the wall to remove any cable staples and ready for pulling out the cable.

-The non-contact voltage detector duct taped to a walking stick allowed me to reach the GFCI outlet before, so I took the detector off and duct taped my blue pry bar / nail puller to the walking stick.
+The non-contact voltage detector duct taped to a walking stick allowed me to reach that GFCI outlet before, so I removed the detector and duct taped my blue pry bar / nail puller to the walking stick.
 Uncle Red would be proud.

-Another view of the blue pry bar and outlet.
-Also a nice view of the hole cut in the subfloor beneath the kitchen sink cabinet.
-I’ll be fishing new electrical cable through that hole.
+Another view of the blue pry bar and outlet with a nice view of the hole in the subfloor beneath the kitchen sink cabinet.
+I’ll be fishing new electrical cable through that hole:

-With the copper water pipe and PVC drain pipe preventing the normal side-to-side prying motion with the walking stick, I twisted the walking stick clockwise and counter-clockwise to work the nails out.
+The copper water pipe and PVC drain pipe prevented the normal side-to-side prying motion with the walking stick, so I twisted the walking stick to work the nails out.
 Success!
-And it took less than a minute!
+And it took less than a minute:

-I pulled the outlet box to within reach and cut the electric cable.
-This frees the cable so I can pull it out of the crawlspace; “crawlspace” is a generous word because it’s impossible to crawl on the suspended drywall ceiling.
-There’s no way it would support my weight and it would break and crack at best.
+I pulled the outlet box within arm’s reach and cut the NM-B 14/2 cable.
+This frees the cable so I can pull it out of the ceiling crawlspace; “crawlspace” is a generous term because there’s no way the suspended drywall ceiling would support my weight.

 Hope this helps,